greenelab/pred_missing_celltypes/README.md

     - This should be run after both BayesPrism and CIBERSORTx are done.
 - /exploratory_experiments/EXP3_eval.ipynb
     - Final notebook contiaining the NNLS deconvolution and analysis, and the comparison between deconvolution methods.

+## EXP4:
+- /preprocessing/EXP4_preprocessing.ipynb
+    - Preprocess and QCs single-cell  and bulk data from HGSOC.
+- /exploratory_experiments/EXP4_eval.ipynb
+    - NNLS deconvolution and analysis of dissociated and classic bulks.